jaxonhill1/dotconf/fresh_install/README.md

-This directory contains scripts to be run on a fresh Linux install Intended to serve primarily as a package list
+This directory contains scripts to be run on a fresh Linux install Intended to serve primarily as a package list, written as shell scripts for convenience